DE-TUM/website-test/content/program/overview/index.md

 ---
-title: "Empowering Knowledge through Semantics: From Knowledge Graphs to Neurosemantics (ESWC)"
-subtitle: "June 1-5, 2026 | Portoz | Slovenia"
+title: "Program Overview"
 ---

-{{< image height=490px path="portoz.jpg" autoalign=true width="100%" sign="Portoz, Slovenia" expandable=true >}}

-## ESWC 2026 – Call for Contributions

 The Extended Semantic Web Conference (ESWC) is a major venue for academic research and developments in the area of the Semantic Web and Knowledge Graphs.
-The 22nd edition will take place from **June 1 to 5, 2025**, in **Portorož, Slovenia**.
+The 22nd edition will take place from **June 1 to 5, 2026**, in **Portorož, Slovenia**.

 ---